SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-integration-framework.md

 ### Added more output type for action

-`src_doc` can use result path or rawOutput.
-It's possible to specify a JSON path or use rawOutput to specify text output to use as `srcDoc` for iframe sandboxed.
-(It is not possible to use JavaScript.)
+It's possible to specify a JSON path or use rawOutput to specify text output to use as `srcDoc` for iframe sandbox (it is not possible to use JavaScript):

 ```
 integration: 'Incident tools'